ccyhui/image-corner-rounder/README.md

 ## Note

+- When saving the image with rounded corners, this program compulsorily utilizes PNG format instead of JPG.
+This is due to the fact that JPG does not have the capability to preserve transparent backgrounds, and using it may cause the program to stop functioning.

-This code is provided as-is and without any warranties.
+- This code is provided as-is and without any warranties.
 The user is responsible for ensuring that the code meets their needs and for any consequences of using it.